hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

   sidebar: left
 ---

-It is often said that in Python everything is an object: builtins, functions, classes, instances, etc. Thus, improving our understanding of objects is key to mastering Python.
+An object is a data structure with an internal state (a set of variables) and a behavior (a set of functions).
+Everything in Python is an object: builtins, functions, classes, instances.
+Thus, improving our understanding of objects is the first step to mastering Python.

+> Note: not _everything_ in Python is an object.

 # Properties of an object

-Simply put, an object is a data structure with an internal state (a set of variables) and a behavior (a set of functions).
-The "class" is the template to create new objects or instances.
-Every object has, at least, three properties: a reference, a class, and a refcount.
+Every Python object has three builtin properties (a reference, a class, and a refcount) as well as additional, class-specific properties.

 ## Reference

-A _reference_ is a pointer, a way to access the memory address that stores the object.
+A **reference** is a pointer, a way to access the memory address that stores the object.
 It can be associated to a name, or an element in a collection:

 ```python
 # create a new integer object, and